fkaduk/kobodeck/README.md

 ## development

-Check the Makefile for common operations on the project.
+Check the Makefile for common operations.

 ### testing